 Work out your flock’s ‘lambing percentage’.
 There are many ways to do this, some of which fudge important issues like how many dry/dry (barren), and wet/dry ewes (lambed and lost lambs), there were.
 These poor-performing sheep must be included in the reckoning, as you want to see where any problems were for future improvement.
 Ewes that were dry or didn’t rear a lamb to weaning without a good excuse need to be culled.

 The best figure is ‘lambs docked/100 ewes to the ram’ and should be well over 120% these days regardless of the breed of sheep.
 Most lamb losses are at birth and in the first 4 days after birth.
 But high fertility is not the only target, as you could be much better off with fewer lambs that were all ready for sale before Christmas and the summer drought which is being predicted.
 This avoids a lot of work and cost on the farm over holiday time with concern over blowfly and the cost of spraying/dipping.

 It can be very disappointing to find large lambs suddenly dead in the paddock from now on, and the chances are it’s one of the Clostridial diseases such as pulpy kidney and tetanus.
-Talk to your vet about the flock vaccination policy as despite what the ewes may have been given, the lambs may benefit from an emergency booster shot.
+Talk to your vet about the flock vaccination policy as despite what the ewes may have been given before lambing, the lambs could benefit from an emergency booster shot.

 Also check with your vet about mineral levels, as lack of selenium is sometimes found and can be the cause of ‘sudden death syndrome’.
 There may be mineral deficiencies because of the farm’s soil type.

 The advertising pressure for farmers to drench sheep is endless (accompanied by attractive promotions), and there is little notice being taken for advice from the ‘Wormwise’ programme.
 Check the Wormwise details on the Internet.
-Do not drench lambs at docking as lambs don’t need it.
-Only start considering drenching lambs at weaning if they need it, and the standard rule now is not to drench any sheep before some definitive evidence from a Faecal Egg Count (FEC).
+Do not drench lambs at docking as they don’t need it.
+Only start considering drenching lambs at weaning - if they need it.
+The standard rule now is not to drench any sheep before some definitive evidence of internal parasite infection from a Faecal Egg Count (FEC).